Irma Vep

 Reviews

-ALVIN GEORGE'S REVIEW: I saw this movie at a friend's house yesterday on DVD.
-I have to admit that "Irma Vep" is quite a weird movie.
-I'm not used to seeing French films, and this one belongs with the various art-house movies that often pop up on the Bravo cable channel.
-Fortunately, Maggie Cheung doesn't know any French, so part of the film is in English.
+ALVIN GEORGE'S REVIEW: I have to admit that "Irma Vep" is quite a weird movie.
+I'm not used to seeing French films, and this one belongs with the various art-house movies that have popped up over the years on channels like IFC.
+Fortunately, Maggie Cheung (or at least her character in this movie) doesn't know any French, so part of the film is in English.
 I hear that Maggie is supposed to be one of Hong Kong's finest actresses now.
-However, all American audiences see her as is the pouty, hot-tempered girlfriend in various Jackie Chan movies who slaps Jackie's face and yells, "I hate you!"
+However, all that too many Americans seem to see her as is the pouty, hot-tempered girlfriend in various Jackie Chan movies who yells some equivalent of, "I hate you!"
+(Well, at least in dubbed versions I saw.)
 Since I don't speak French and I rarely see French films, the film's plot was a little hard to follow.
-I forgot why Maggie befriends this French chick who looks like Rosanna Arquette (the girl who was mistaken for Madonna in "Desperately Seeking Susan.")
-However, the film has assets that appeal to me.
-Foremost of them are the various scenes where Maggie wears a shiny black latex cat suit.
-The outfit is so tight and so flattering, it looks like it was poured all over her.
-(I think even a character in the movie says something like that.)
-Hubba hubba!
+I forgot why Maggie befriends this French chick who looks uncannily like Rosanna Arquette (the girl who was mistaken for Madonna in "Desperately Seeking Susan.")
+A key outfit worn by Cheung in the movie is a latex catsuit that is black, tight, and shiny.
 There are other girls in the movie who wear the same kind of outfit.
-I got a hard-on whenever these scenes came up!
-They look a lot like scuba-diving wet suits, so much so that I had a feeling that Maggie was gonna strap on some diving gear and jump in the water at any moment.
-But then again, she smokes cigarettes, something I don't think is sexy.
-Doesn't Maggie have to go exercise and go jogging in order to keep her feminie figure?
-If so, she shouldn't smoke coz it interferes with her respiratory system.
-The latex scenes aside, what is also interesting about the film is the part when the filmakers film a behind-the-scenes documentary.
+They uncannily like scuba-diving wet suits, so much so that I had a feeling that Maggie was gonna strap on some diving gear and jump in the water at any moment.
+Unfortunately, Ms. Cheung is seen smoking cigarettes, something I don't think is sexy.
+What is also interesting about the film is the part when the filmakers film a behind-the-scenes documentary.
 Maggie talks about working with Jackie Chan, about how John Woo seems to prefer men over women, and how few French films get to be seen in Hong Kong.
 There's even a clip from Ms. Cheung's movie "The Heroic Trio."
-One scene that really got me pissed off is when some French dude calls Maggie's frequent Hong Kong costar "Jack Chan."
-It's Jackie Chan, you idiot!
-In any case, I guess I have to see the movie again to get a more well-rounded impression.
-For the time being, my review and rating holds.
+One scene that really aggravated me is when some French dude calls Maggie's frequent Hong Kong costar "Jack Chan."
+(Well, at least the subtitles say that.)
+It's been quite a while since I've seen the movie, so I might have to sit through it again to see if my impression of it is different.

 ALVIN GEORGE'S RATING: 7/10